QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 We've :ref:`already said something <iterating_version_1>` about iterating in Python

-Now let's look more closely at how it all works, focusing in Python's implementation of the ``for`` loop
+Now let's look more closely at how it all works, focusing on Python's implementation of the ``for`` loop

 Iterators